Our Global Health Blog shares medical service trip highlights

 International Outreach Medical Missions

-The Department of Otolaryngology-Head and Neck Surgery has a long tradition of supporting medical mission trips, dating back to the 1990's when Dr. Larry Hoover first took residents to Nepal and Kyrgyzstan.
-The department continues to support resident participation.
-In 2004, the department co-founded the mission to Antigua, Guatemala; since then, the mission has become an annual tradition involving over 70 participants, and completing over 80 surgeries and 600 patient visits over the six days of the trip.
-The department aims for all willing residents to participate in a medical mission trip during the senior years of residency training, with the hope that they will continue to be involved after graduation.
-In the last year, residents have participated in missions to Uganda, India and the Philippines.
+The KU Department of Otolaryngology-Head and Neck Surgery has a long tradition of supporting medical service trips, dating back to the 1990's when Dr. Larry Hoover first took residents to Nepal and Kyrgyzstan.
+The Department continues to support faculty and resident participation.
+In 2004, the Department co-founded a medical service for Antigua, Guatemala; since then, the service trip has become an annual tradition involving over 70 participants, and completing over 80 surgeries and 600 patient visits over the six days of the trip.
+The Department aims for all willing residents to participate in a medical service trip during residency training, with the hope that they will continue to be involved after graduation.
+In recent years, residents have participated in service trips to Guatemala, Uganda, India and the Philippines.